 With the holidays right around the corner, have you finalized your action plan to account for a potential increase in tickets while simultaneously dealing with key employees taking extra time off?

 While many people assume that an IT help desk slows down over the holidays, many times the ticketing level and number of projects stay steady, or increase, while staffing levels decline.
 There are many reasons for this increase, businesses need to spend money toward the end of the year for tax purposes, budget is still left, or non-critical updates have been pushed off to the end of the year.
 Some companies traditionally slow down, an equal amount, hit their busy season and the success of the year hinges on this critical 45-day time period.
-For these companies, their IT team needs to enable their success and not be a hindrance to achieving their annual goals.
+For these companies, their IT team needs to enable their success and not be a hinderance to achieving their annual goals.

 To successfully navigating the holidays the correct action plan needs to be in place.